zencoder/zenflow/README.markdown

 Once you've installed the gem there are a few questions to answer so that Zenflow knows what sort of branches you want to track and what your qa/staging/production setup looks like.

-To get started just run
+To get started make sure you're in the root directory of the repository you want to work with, then run

     zenflow init

-and answer the questions, then you're ready to start using Zenflow
+and answer the questions, then you're ready to start using Zenflow!

 ### <a name="usage"></a> Usage